MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 ### Technical considerations

-- Data Loss Prevention (DLP) safeguards on your Power Platform environments determine the connectors available, such as custom connectors to external APIs.
+- Data loss prevention (DLP) safeguards on your Power Platform environments determine the connectors available, such as custom connectors to external APIs.
 - PDF analysis might require [AI Builder](/ai-builder/overview), which has licensing requirements to consider.
 - Triggering the automation might require the configuration of associated systems or a new work instruction for team members.
 If necessary, the booking system is updated to send the travel confirmation to an email address.
 - Dataverse, a part of Power Platform, makes change management simpler: